Personality Disorder

 Causes and Risk Factors of Personality Disorders

-A personality is a combination of thoughts, emotions, and behaviors that make a person an individual and usually develops during childhood.
-Unlike mood disorders which affect a person’s ability to regulate their mood, personality disorders affect their identity and how they understand and relate to the world.
+A personality is a combination of thoughts, emotions, and behaviors that make a person an individual.
+It usually develops during childhood.
+Unlike mood disorders, which affect a person’s ability to regulate their mood, personality disorders affect a person’s identity and how they understand and relate to the world.

 Medical professionals have not yet identified the exact cause of personality disorders but note that certain factors seem to increase the risk of having a personality disorder.